2019 Sydney CBD stabbings

-On 13 August 2019, lone attacker Mert Ney was charged with the murder of Michaela Dunn, whom was alleged to have been involved in sex work in his apartment room.
+On 13 August 2019, the lone attacker Mert Ney committed the murder of Michaela Dunn, who was alleged to have been involved in sex work in her apartment.
 After the murder of Dunn, Ney walked onto York Street, indiscriminately stabbed Linda Bo with a kitchen knife, then proceeded to jump onto random vehicles, yelling profanities and threatening civilians.
 After an approximate 150 metre chase through the CBD following the stabbing of Linda Bo, Ney was restrained by civilians using assorted furniture.
 Ney's lawyers defended the charges against him on the grounds of mental illness, and he was sentenced to 44 years in prison in May 2021.

 Motive

 While a motive for Mert Ney's attack was investigated but not determined, the link towards severe mental illness remained constant.
 A Sydney Court reported that 1500 pages of Ney's medical reports were collected.

 A USB stick was located on Ney's person, that contained information and video files involving the Christchurch mosque shootings and other similar acts of terrorism.
 After the attack on 13 August, Ney was additionally charged for possessing child abuse material on a USB.
 This discovery provided a link to possible terrorism organisations, additionally supported by Ney's expression of "Allahu Akbar" during the attack.
 Whilst the proclamation does not directly tie to terrorism, this has been defended by his lawyers as a consequence of his mental illness and viewing other terrorist attacks.

 Ney refers to himself as "psycho" in the Facebook post involving Michaela Dunn's murder in his apartment room.

 Correlations to suicide by cop were made due to the repeated statement of "shoot me" being made by Ney during the public standoff with civilians.